Ellen Babbitt, Partner, Husch Blackwell LLP

 Tim Dietz, Vice President for Finance / CFO, Greenville University

 In his role at Greenville University, Tim is responsible for finance, human resources and facilities.
 He earned his B.S. in Accounting from Greenville University and his M.B.A. from Emporia State University.
 He and his wife, Elisabeth, have four children, Micah, Ezekiel, Joeli, and Elisha.
-In his free time he enjoys working with and singing.
+In his free time he enjoys working with youth and singing.

 Josh Fischer, President, Progressus Education Services, LLC